Wadawurrung

-The Wadawurrung nation, also called the Wathaurong, or Wathaurung, are an Aboriginal Australian people living in the area near Melbourne, Geelong, and the Bellarine Peninsula in the state of Victoria.
+The Wadawurrung (//wʌdəwʌrʌŋ//, WUH-də-wuh-rung) nation, also called the Wathaurong, or Wathaurung, are an Aboriginal Australian people living in the area near Melbourne, Geelong, and the Bellarine Peninsula in the state of Victoria.
 They are part of the Kulin alliance.
 The Wathaurong language was spoken by 25 clans south of the Werribee River and the Bellarine Peninsula to Streatham.
 The area they inhabit has been occupied for at least the last 25,000 years.

 Language

 Wathaurong is a Pama-Nyungan language, belonging to the Kulin sub-branch of the Kulinic language family.